COVID-19 Vaccine Information and Updates

 This position is designed to recognize and reward UPMC’s skilled and knowledgeable registered nurses.
 Staff nurses can progress to this level in a minimum of six months and nurses may choose to remain at this level throughout their careers.
 Experienced nurses joining UPMC most often enter at this level.
 Incremental salary increases are based on performance and experience.
 As their experience grows, professional staff nurses are increasingly relied upon to serve as patient care leaders and to serve as preceptors for new nurses.

 A bachelor’s of science degree in nursing is preferred but not required.

 This position is designed for nurses who want to continue to advance their careers.
-As their experience and expertise grows, senior professional staff nurses are increasing relied upon to serve as unit leaders.
+As their experience and expertise grows, senior professional staff nurses are increasingly relied upon to serve as unit leaders.
 They serve as role models for professional nursing practice by serving as recognized leaders in one or more of the following areas: clinical expert, staff or patient educator/teacher, specialized resource nurse, and/or through evidenced based practice.
 Incremental salary increases are based on performance and experience.

 Promotion to this level requires:

 There are a limited number of these roles per unit at this level to which nurses apply as positions become available.
 Clinicians are primarily responsible for serving as leaders in clinical nursing practice, identifying patient and staff focused opportunities for improvement and leading the change process.
-PNCC’s are primarily responsible for leading and clinically managing a caseload of patients.
-These positions are exempt.

 These professional promotions require:

 There are a limited number of roles at this level to which nurses can apply when available.
 Unit Directors are responsible for Unit operational leadership.
-These professional promotions require:

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: